-The Boston radicals, led by people like Sam Adams and groups like the the Sons of Liberty, are generally viewed as plucky freedom-loving agitators.
-In truth, many of these groups were comprised of smugglers and angry men who could be quite brutal in their methods, burning down the homes of British officials and intimidating non-radical Bostonites and generally being thuggish.
+The Boston radicals, as led by people like Sam Adams and groups like the the Sons of Liberty, are generally viewed as plucky freedom-loving agitators.
+In truth, many of these groups were comprised of smugglers and angry men who could be quite brutal in their methods, such as burning down the homes of British officials, intimidating non-radical Bostonites, and generally being thuggish.

-However they never actually killed anybody that can be documented.
-And they actually swept up after the Boston Tea party.
-Thuggish, yes, murderous, no, and neatniks, apparently.
+As far as anyone knows, however, they never actually killed anybody, plus they swept up after the Boston Tea Party.
+Thuggish, yes; murderous, no; neatniks, apparently.

 Paul Revere is this trope and its inverse in spades.
 Largely ignored in the decades immediately following the Revolution, his reputation was first made by Longfellow's highly inaccurate poem after he and all other living witnesses were dead.
 Since then his reputation has gone up and down as succeeding generations felt the need to either affirm or debunk his story to reflect the tenor of their times, each group putting their own spin on the facts or, as in the case of this debunking Cracked.com article dispensing with the facts entirely.
 However, Republican pundit Sarah Palin famously proved that the pro-Revere side can be just as uninformed.
 It's reached the point where a "history of the history" of Paul Revere's ride occupies nearly a full third of a recent book on the subject.

 Just to show that the silliness never stops, several Palin supporters tried to re-write the wikipedia article on Revere to conform with her version of the ride at the height of the controversy.
 Whether they thought they were "correcting" the record or intentionally spinning it is unclear.